ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

 Visualizing data is extremely important in data science.
-It can be one of the best tools to determine gaps or identify causes in your projects.
-Plots are a creative way of answering the questions you pose in our data pipeline.
-You will use the plots to gain intuition into the data.
+It can be one of the best tools to determine gaps or identify causes and effects in your projects.
+Plots are a creative way of answering the questions you pose in the data pipeline.
+You will use plots to gain intuition into the data.
 In this chapter, you will be plotting temperature bands to determine cloudiness.

 The cloudier the day, the narrower the temperature range.
 This is because clouds prevent heat from entering the atmosphere and also cause heat to be trapped on Earth, thus decreasing the amount of energy Earth receives from the Sun and the amount of energy that leaves Earth.

 And vice versa...